-Expert comments will be used to provide feedback to applicants therefore experts must ensure clarity, consistency and an appropriate level of detail in their comments, using the language requested by the NA: additional detail is provided in the Assessment Comments Briefing Sheet.
-Expert comments will be quality checked by NAs to ensure that minimum standards are met: where not the case, experts may be required to revise their assessment comments.
+Expert comments are used to provide feedback to applicants therefore experts must ensure clarity, consistency and an appropriate level of detail in their comments, using the language requested by the NA: additional detail is provided in the Assessment Comments Briefing Sheet.
+Expert comments will be quality checked by Erasmus+ NAs to ensure that minimum standards are met: where not the case, experts may be required to revise their assessment comments.

-As a part of their assessment, experts should analyse the coherence of the grant request with the planned activities and the proposed outputs.
+As a part of their assessment, experts are asked to review the request for financing, ensuring that it is consistent with the planned activities and proposed outputs.
 Whilst some actions allow experts to suggest a reduction to the proposed grant where there is a lack of coherence with the targeted actions, this does not apply to SMALL-SCALE PARTNERSHIPS and COOPERATION PARTNERSHIPS where a lump sum financing model is adopted and for which the proposed lump sum cannot be revised or reduced.

-For Cooperation Partnerships and Small-Scale Partnerships, applications are required to score at least 60 points in total and at least 50% of the maximum points under each award criterion to be considered for funding.
+To be considered for financing, Cooperation Partnership applications must score at least 70 points in total and at least 50% of the maximum points under each award criterion (rounded up).
+Small-Scale Partnership applications must score at least 60 points in total and at least 50% of the maximum points under each award criterion.